hrushikeshvanga/latex2sympy/README.md

 `latex2Text` parses **LaTeX math expressions** and converts it into the equivalent **plain text**.
 The latex2Text is adapted from [OrangeX4/latex2sympy](https://github.com/OrangeX4/latex2sympy) and [purdue-tlt / latex2sympy](https://github.com/purdue-tlt/latex2sympy).

-This project is a part of a VS Code extension called [Latex Sympy Calculator](https://marketplace.visualstudio.com/items?itemName=OrangeX4.latex-sympy-calculator).
-It is designed for providing people writing in latex or markdown a ability to calculate something when writing math expression.
+It is designed to increase accessibility as current pdf readers are really bad at reading latex.

 [ANTLR](http://www.antlr.org/) is used to generate the parser.